Frequently Asked Questions

-Energy Upgrade California is a state initiative to help Californians take action to save energy and conserve natural resources, help reduce demand on the electricity grid and make informed energy management choices at home and at work.
-It is supported by an alliance of the California Public Utilities Commission (CPUC), the California Energy Commission, utilities, regional energy networks, local governments, businesses and nonprofits to help communities meet state and local energy and climate action goals.
-Funding comes from investor-owned utility customers under the auspices of the California Public Utilities Commission.
+Energy Upgrade California was a statewide initiative to help Californians take action to use energy better and leverage our natural resources, help reduce demand on the electricity grid and make informed energy management choices at home and at work.
+It was supported by an alliance of the California Public Utilities Commission (CPUC), the California Energy Commission, utilities, regional energy networks, local governments, businesses and nonprofits to help communities meet state and local energy and climate action goals.
+Funding came from investor-owned utility customers under the auspices of the California Public Utilities Commission.

 How was Energy Upgrade California created?

-On September 18, 2008, the CPUC adopted the state’s first Long Term Energy Efficiency Strategic Plan, presenting a single roadmap to achieve maximum energy savings across all major groups and sectors in California.
-This comprehensive plan for 2009 to 2020 is the state’s first integrated framework of goals and strategies for saving energy in the government, utility and private sectors and holds energy efficiency to its role as the highest priority resource in meeting California’s energy needs.
+On September 18, 2008, the California Public Utilities Commission (CPUC) adopted the state’s first Long Term Energy Efficiency Strategic Plan, presenting a single roadmap to achieve maximum energy savings across all major groups and sectors in California.
+This comprehensive plan for 2009 to 2020 is the state’s first integrated framework of goals and strategies for saving energy in the government, utility and private sectors and focuses on using energy better as the highest priority resource in meeting California’s energy needs.

-Energy Upgrade California works to motivate consumers to take action to better manage their energy use.
-The program strives to both increase awareness and education on energy management and facilitate the ability to act and incorporate technological advances or behavior change using all available resources to reduce energy and choose clean-energy options.
+Energy Upgrade California worked to motivate consumers to take action to better manage their energy use.
+The program strove to increase awareness and education on energy management and facilitated the ability to act and incorporate technological advances or behavior change using all available resources to reduce energy and choose clean-energy options.